gvegayon/documentation-public/discovery_user_guide.md

 ```
 lfs quota -h -u $USER /home1
 ```
+this check is also included in /usr/local/bin/myquota on `discovery.usc.edu`

 ###  Current Project directory (Read only)
 To make it easier to start testing, your project directory is available on a read-only basis to `discovery.usc.edu`